Druce Vertes

 NYC Subway Dashboard

 Data pipeline experiment using dbt to aggregate turnstile-level MTA data into DuckDB, with Plotly Dash for visualization.
 This modern data stack experiment delivers sub-second query performance on multi-gigabyte datasets from a laptop.
-The analysis revealed issues with MTA data quality and quantified the pandemic's devastating ridership impact, which ultimately necessitated extreme revenue measures like congestion pricing.
+The analysis found MTA data quality issues and quantified the pandemic's devastating ridership impact, which ultimately necessitated extreme revenue measures like congestion pricing.

 Pizza Pizza Pizza screenshot